-So now it was time to polish the app and the money I had saved up while freelancing was to be used now.
+So now it was time to polish the app and it was time to use the money I had saved up while freelancing.
 The first thing I needed was an icon, because on google play it is the first thing a user sees.
 A good and unique icon was a necessity.
 Even though I had managed to design a good UI for the app, I was bad at Photoshop, I had never drawn wire-frames.
 So this time, I decided to take some help.
 I created a contest on Freelancer for the icon for 40$ so that I can get ideas.
-I got lots of them but they all were trash mostly, but one of them was good, so I hired the designer and awarded him the contest with a deal that he would make more mockups for me.
+I got lots of them but most of them were trash, except one, so I hired the designer and awarded him the contest with a deal that he would be making more mockups for me.

 Take awesome screenshots for your app.

 After the app icon was done, I hired the same guy for the screenshots.
 You can also get professional screenshots just by googling it.
 A google search of ” android psd mockup” results in thousands of mockups which can be used in a screenshot.
 But I decided that I would hire some one to do it.
 Also a cheap solution can be Fiverr, where professionals can be hired for 5$ to do the screenshots.
 The reason I wanted to make professional screenshots were because people pay more attention to visual content than text.
 The selling point for my music player was the UI/UX.
 Being on a short budget I wanted to convert every click into a download and the presentation was my biggest tool.
 There is a high probability that a person clicks on the link, goes to the download page but doesn’t download because of poor presentation.
 I had to make sure that it didn’t happen.